China General Nuclear Power Group: U.S. sanctions

+CGN has been sanctioned by the United States, which states that CGN has attempted to acquire advanced U.S. nuclear technology to divert to military uses in China.

 In 2016, the United States Department of Justice charged CGN with stealing nuclear secrets from the United States.
 The Guardian reported: "According to the US Department of Justice, the FBI has discovered evidence that China General Nuclear Power (CGN) has been engaged in a conspiracy to steal US nuclear secrets stretching back almost two decades.
 Both CGN and one of the corporation’s senior advisers, Szuhsiung Ho, have been charged with conspiring to help the Chinese government develop nuclear material in a manner that is in clear breach of US law."